Semigroups of self-similar actions and higher rank Baumslag-Solitar semigroups: Rank case: more than higher rank Baumslag-Solitar semigroups

 \subsection{Acknowledgements}

 Some results in this paper were presented at COSy 2023 and the workshop ``Groups and Group Actions" in Thematic Program on Operator Algebras and Applications in 2023.
 The second author is very grateful to the organizers for the invitations and providing great opportunities to present our results.
-Also, thanks go to Boyu Li for some discussion at the early stage of this paper.
+Also, thanks go to Boyu Li for some discussion at the early stage of this paper, and the anonymous referee for careful reading.